devendranaga/programming-in-C-and-Cpp/book.md

 }
 ```

+The `sizeof` operator can be used on a variable or the data type itself.
+Such as calling `sizeof(int)` is valid.

 The `%d` used to print integers.
 The function `printf` recognizes the integer variables given as function arguments when specified as `%d`.

 The body portion start with `"` and end with `"` is called as string.
 More about the strings in the Strings section below.